dmangame/dmangame/README.md

 ## Playing ##

-    # Play with graphics (you probably want this)
+    # Play with graphics
     python main.py ai/captureai.py ai/killncapture.py

-    # Play without graphics.
-    python main.py ai/capture.ai ai/killncapture.py -c

-    # Use NCURSES GUI
-    python main.py ai/capture.ai ai/killncapture.py -cn

-    # Generate a web replay
+    # Play without graphics and a web replay.
+Open output.html to view the game replay.
     # NOTE: This file is a massive JSON crusty file.
 If you want to copy it
-    # somewhere, make sure to compress it (scp -C) or use gzip before sending
+    # somewhere, make sure to compress it (scp -C) or gzip it first.
-    # it.
-    python main.py ai/capture.ai ai/killncapture.py -c -o replay.html
+    python main.py ai/capture.ai ai/killncapture.py -c -o output.html

+    # Use NCURSES GUI (Game output gets saved to game.log and game.out)
+    python main.py ai/capture.ai ai/killncapture.py -cn

     # Play on a specific map
     python main.py ai/capture.ai ai/killncapture.py -m maps/micro.py

-    # You can run the world with any number of AIs
-    python main.py ai/capture.ai ai/killncapture.py ai/sharkai.py ai/basepatroller.py

-    # ignore any errors that an AI has.
-Any actions taken before the AI errored
-    # are still carried out.
-    python main.py -i ai/capture.ai ai/killncapture.py

     # Show AI debug highlighting for AIs.
+    # Note: Each AI must have --hl before it to enable highlighting.
-Only simpleAI gets highlighting.
+    # In this instance, only simpleAI gets highlighting.
     python main.py --hl ai/simpleai.py ai/basepatroller.py

     # Help
     python main.py --help

-##Game Play##

 ## Game Mechanics ##

+Note: upper case words are variables defined in settings.py or a map with the -m option.

 ### World ###
-The world is a 2dimensional square that is MAP_SIZExMAP_SIZE.
+The world is a 2dimensional square that is MAP\_SIZExMAP\_SIZE.
 There are 3 main objects that exist in the game world: units, buildings and bullets.

 ### Units ###